An unknottedness result for noncompact self shrinkers: Introduction

 $\textbf{Acknowledgements:}$ The author is grateful to Bill Minicozzi for asking him about unknottedness for noncompact shrinkers at the 2018 Barrett lectures held at the University of Tennessee--Knoxville, which inspired this work.
 He also thanks Jacob Bernstein, Letian Chen, Martin Lesourd, Peter McGrath, Joel Spruck, Ao Sun, Ryan Unger, Shengwen Wang, and Jonathan Zhu for stimulating discussions and feedback during various stages of this project.
-The author also thanks an anonymous referee for their very thoughtful review pointing out a number of minor errors and encouraging them to streamline and clarify the exposition in some places.
+The author also thanks the anonymous referees for their thoughtful reviews whose questions and critique helped improve the article.